Vinod Sebastian – B.Tech, M.Com, PGCBM, PGCPM, PGDBIO

 CSS 2

-• X + Y (adjacent selector) means it selects the element preceded by the former element. div + p effects on p tag coming immediately after closing div tag.
+The adjacent selector in CSS, denoted by X + Y, selects the element (Y) that is immediately preceded by the former element (X).
+For example, applying div + p affects the p tag that comes right after a closing div tag.

-• X > Y means Y is immediate child of X.
+Using X > Y in CSS means that Y is the immediate child of X. This selector targets elements that are direct children of a specific parent element.

-• X ~ Y is similar to X + Y but less strict. div ~ p effects on p tag coming after closing div tag at same level.
+The general sibling selector, represented by X ~ Y, is similar to the adjacent selector but less strict.
+For instance, div ~ p applies styles to the p tag that comes after a closing div tag at the same level.

 0 0 votes